 Arctic Road-trip -Packing our Diamond in the Rough

 If you have never seen one, a Tear Drop trailer is like a small hard-top tent, with a basic outdoor kitchen when you open the back hatch.
-Our model is called ‘Diamond in the Rough’ made by The Tear Drop Trailer Company near Newmarket, Ontario.
+Our model is called ‘Diamond in the Rough’ made by the Teardrop Trailer Company near Newmarket, Ontario.
 It weighs less than 1000 lbs loaded and so we can pull it with our Subaru Outback.
 We ordered our trailer with a few extras – a large storage box, butane stove, 12v power with roof top solar panels, a 110v electric hook up, a spare tire, 17″ wheels and stabilizer legs – so we can be off the grid and back country when we want.
 I am tall so they extended the bed.
 We are going lux inside with a foam mattress, duvet and pillows.

 Cathy and I have experienced summer snow storms in Yellowstone and Jasper.
 And on this trip we will be at Banff, Glacier, and Denali, as well as Inuvik and Tuk in the far North.
 So snow and cold is a real possibility.
 On the other hand, we have lived in the West and know it can get really hot at times.
 And we are doing a wide range of activities – a semi formal wedding in Whistler, city time in Anchorage, Calgary, Edmonton and Saskatoon, several days off-grid, mountain hiking and of course camping.
 So prep’ing equipment and clothing is taking some real thought.